The Complete Guide To Staying Sober During the Holidays

 • Maintaining healthy eating habits

-• Saying “no” to overwhelming obligations
+• Simply saying “no” to overwhelming obligations

-With the right approach and mindset, a sober coach can be instrumental in making treatment and sobriety more manageable during the hustle and bustle of the holiday season.
+With the right approach and mindset, a sober coach can also be instrumental in making treatment and sobriety more manageable during the hustle and bustle of the holiday season.
 They help with effective communication, relapse prevention, goal setting, celebrating progress, and engaging in sober activities that enrich well-being throughout the holidays.

 Responsibilities of a Sober Coach